Sleep King - Where the Prices Are a Sweet Dream!

 At Sleep King, we are proud to have the lowest prices in the Lowcountry

-If you like what you see but don't have time to visit our mattress store in Ladson, don't worry.
+If you like what you see but don't have time to visit our mattress store Near Me Ladson, SC, don't worry.
 Our online store is bursting with new items and deals every day.
 From mattresses and bedding to furniture sets and special sale items, Mattress King has got it all.
-With the highest quality mattresses, the best prices in Ladson, a giant showroom with all the options, and a full team of helpful sales associates, you won't ever need to find another mattress and furniture store again!
+With the highest quality mattresses, the best prices Near Me Ladson, SC, a giant showroom with all the options, and a full team of helpful sales associates, you won't ever need to find another mattress and furniture store again!

 GET FREE ESTIMATE